SteCiu01/Power-BI-Visual-Templates/Variance Lines/README.md

 Following these steps you avoid the mismatch between the template and your model.

+💡 Pro Tip: at this stage you can rename the table and the fields used in the x-axis in the template (e.g., calendar table and its column names), as they are named in your model.
+This helps in faster synch later.

-You will just need to substitute the x-axis fields with your fields.
+In case you don't rename the x-axis fields, you will just need to substitute the x-axis fields with your fields.

 ```
 DEFINE